Salt Marsh Restoration

 You can find more history on the Cape’s salt marshes in the booklet, Our Cape Cod Salt Marshes by Dorothy Sterling.

 Since colonial times, a significant portion of our nation’s salt marshes have been degraded or altered by agriculture, mosquito-ditching, channeling, urban development and other legacies of human activities.
-On Cape Cod 36% of our historical salt marshes have been lost or severely degraded.
+On Cape Cod, 36 percent of our historical salt marshes have been lost or severely degraded.

-Roads and railroad tracks bisect and damage marshes by restricting the tidal flow that nourishes them.
-When tidal flow is restricted, these once-saline environments change to a brackish or freshwater condition in which native salt marsh vegetation suffers.
-Typically, these marshes become colonized by the invasive common reed (Phragmites australis), which forms dense stands 12 feet or higher.
+Roads and railroad beds bisect and damage marshes by restricting the tidal flow that nourishes them.
+Often the culverts and pipes beneath such roads and railroad beds are too small for natural tidal flow to reach the salt marsh.
+When tidal flow to salt marshes is restricted, these once-saline environments change to a brackish or freshwater condition in which native salt marsh vegetation suffers.
+Typically, these brackish marshes become colonized by the invasive common reed (Phragmites australis) which forms dense stands 12 feet or higher.
 As invasive species take over, a major shift in wildlife occurs, and formerly diverse communities of salt marsh inhabitants are replaced by fewer species.